-While WordPress itself is free, both domain and web hosting comes at a cost ($14.99 / year for domain and $7.99 / month for web hosting).
+While WordPress itself is free, both domain and web hosting come at a cost ($14.99 / year for domain and $7.99 / month for web hosting).

-Thankfully, Bluehost, an official WordPress recommended hosting provider has agreed to offer our users a free domain name and over 60% off on web hosting.
+Thankfully, Bluehost, an official WordPress-recommended hosting provider, has agreed to offer our users a free domain name and over 73% off on web hosting.

-Once you have setup your domain and hosting, the next step is to install WordPress.
-We have step by step guide on how to install WordPress.
+Once you have set up your domain and hosting, the next step is to install WordPress.
+We have a step-by-step guide on how to install WordPress.

-After you’re done installing WordPress, you’re ready to move to the next step which is to move your Weebly content to WordPress.
+After you’re done installing WordPress, you are ready to move to the next step, which is to move your Weebly content to WordPress.

-In the past, it was way too difficult for users to move from Weebly to WordPress because there wasn’t an easy to export data from Weebly.
+In the past, it was way too difficult for users to move from Weebly to WordPress because it wasn’t easy to export data from Weebly.

 We decided to solve this problem and developed a free Weebly to WordPress Importer.